pyrsia/pyrsia/docs/tutorials/build_from_source_docker.md

 > **Warning:** The build-from-source demo is still work-in-progress.

-This tutorial describes how to setup two Pyrsia nodes: one that acts as the authorized node and builds Docker images from source and makes them in the Pyrsia network, and another one that acts as a regular Pyrsia node, retrieving the transparency logs and the Docker image from the Pyrsia network. \
+This tutorial describes how to setup two Pyrsia nodes: one that acts as the authorized node and builds Docker images from source and makes them available in the Pyrsia network, and another one that acts as a regular Pyrsia node, retrieving the transparency logs and the Docker image from the Pyrsia network. \
 (Note: in the current prototype, the build pipeline does not actually build the